gshipley/enterprise_training/AdminTraining.md

 ##**Configure *mongod* server**

 MongoDB uses a configuration file for its settings.
 This file can be found at */etc/mongodb.conf*.
 We need to make a few changes to this file to ensure that we handle authentication correctly and that we enable the ability to use small files.
 Go ahead and edit the configuration file and ensure the two following conditions are set correctly:

+ **The */etc/mongodb.conf* file is available on the lab support website**

  	auth=true

- By default, this line is commented out so just remove the comment.
-We also need to enable smallfiles, so add the following line.
+By default, this line is commented out so just remove the hash mark *(#)*at the begining of the line to enable the setting.
+We also need to enable smallfiles, so add the following line:

  	smallfiles=true

+Setting *smallfiles=true* configures MongoDB not to pre-allocate a huge database, which wastes a surprising amount of time and disk space and is unnecessary for the comparatively small amount of data that the broker will store in it.
+It wouldn't hurt anything not to set *smallfiles=true*, except that it would take a minute or two to initialize a larger database and waste about half a gigabyte of disk space.

-##**Confgure *mongod* to start on boot**
+##**Configure *mongod* to start on boot**

 MongoDB is an essential part of the OpenShift Enterprise platform.
-Because of this, we need to ensure that *mongod* is configured to start on system boot and we also need to ensure the database is started for our current use.
+Because of this, we need to ensure that mongod is configured to start on system boot:

 	# chkconfig mongod on